Delaware River–Turnpike Toll Bridge: History

 The bridge was built by both the Pennsylvania Turnpike Commission (PTC) and the New Jersey Turnpike Authority (NJTA) when the PTC completed the "Delaware River Extension" of the Pennsylvania Turnpike between Valley Forge and Bristol Township in 1955, while the NJTA built the 118 mi NJ Turnpike between Penns Grove and Ridgefield Park between 1950 and 1952.
 While the Pennsylvania Turnpike itself predates its New Jersey counterpart by over 10 years (the original Irwin-Carlisle section opened in 1940), the expansion of the Pennsylvania Turnpike to a cross-state highway was put on hold for the duration of World War II.

 Starting with the upsurge of automobile traffic in 1946, the Pennsylvania Turnpike expanded from the original 110 mi highway west from Irwin to the Ohio border and east from Carlisle to Valley Forge.
 At the same time, New Jersey, lacking a high-speed corridor, undertook the building of the New Jersey Turnpike under the auspices of then-Governor of New Jersey Alfred E. Driscoll.
 In order to provide a high-speed, low-interruption route from New York City to the Midwest, both the PTC and the NJTA undertook the building of the Delaware River–Turnpike Toll Bridge (known locally as the "Turnpike Connector Bridge") to connect the two highways.
+This required an amendment to the Pennsylvania Constitution to allow the state to enter into the agreement.
 A local AAA chapter spearheaded a failed effort to have the bridge named after William Penn.

 To maintain the "high-speed, low-interruption" characteristics ("low interruption" referring to the few stops needed to pay tolls or fuel up at the numerous full-service plazas on both routes), the new bridge was designed from the beginning as a high-level crossing.
 This sharply contrasts with the Tacony–Palmyra Bridge and the Burlington–Bristol Bridge located downstream as they are both drawbridges, and are subject to frequent openings to allow large ships up and down stream (all other bridges downstream from the Delaware River–Turnpike Toll Bridge are high level crossings).

+In May 1998, the Pennsylvania Turnpike Commission began a $17 million project to re-deck the Pennsylvania part of the bridge and place a Jersey wall.
+Emergency shoulders were added, but the bridge's capacity was altered from six to four lanes.
+At the Pennsylvania approach, new toll lanes were added to accommodate the toll collection system.
+In 2001, the year after the project's completion, the other half of the bridge began to be re-decked by the New Jersey Turnpike Authority.